-The track starts from Fantail Falls, crosses the Haast River, and climbs steadily through beech forest to the bushline.
-From here the track continues up a snow grass face and on to the predominant ridge leading up towards Mt Armstrong.
+The track starts from Fantail Falls, crosses the unbridged Haast River, and climbs steadily through beech forest to the bushline.
+From here the track continues up a snow grass face and onto a narrow ridge leading up towards the Brewster Hut next to a small tarn.

 Adverse weather: The weather can change rapidly in New Zealand.
 Hypothermia is a real risk even in summer.
 Be prepared by having warm, waterproof, windproof clothing and the appropriate footwear.
 Whiteout conditions caused by snow or low cloud may be present.
 Check the Mount Aspiring National Park weather forecast – NIWA website.